 Can scrape https://github.com/login?
 False

 GitHub allows scraping user profiles but not login pages.
-This makes sense - public profiles are meant to be viewed, while login pages handle sensitive data.
-The robots.txt file is GitHub’s way of telling us where we’re welcome and where we’re not.
+Public profiles are meant to be viewed, login pages handle sensitive data.

 Building with Both Approaches

-With ethics in mind, I built my GitHub crawler to be smart about when to use each approach.
-The strategy was simple: try the API first, fall back to scraping when necessary.
+The strategy: try the API first, fall back to scraping when necessary.

 class SmartGitHubCollector: